enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 ## Building an App

 As you develop your application, you'll want to (periodically) build the app for testing.
-The `enyo-dev` tools provide two options for doing this--manually, using `enyo pack`, or with a development server, using `enyo serve`.
+The `enyo-dev` tools provide the `enyo pack` command for this.

 ### enyo pack